Beginish house

 The Beginish house is a stone house and National Monument associated with the Viking period, located in County Kerry, Ireland.

 Location

-The Beginish house is located in Canroe (An Ceann Rua, "the red headland"), on the eastern part of Beginish Island, an island in Valentia Harbour.
+The Beginish house is located in Canroe (An Ceann Rua, "the red headland"), on the eastern part of Beginish Island, a privately owned island in Valentia Harbour.Access to the stone house crosses private land.

 History

 The settlement at Beginish was inhabited by Vikings between the 9th and 12th centuries AD.

 Description

 8 stone houses were associated with field systems, 8 cairns and 15 animal shelters.

 A runic inscription was found used as lintel for a house, and a bone pin and comb were found.